CephalofairGames/frosthaven-faq/index.md

 **Scenario 72 - Section 132.2** - <span class="hidden">The metal cabinets (or snow rocks, in some versions) cannot be relocated or destroyed, except via the scenario mechanics.</span>

 **Scenario 73 and Coral Class (Spoilers for both)** - <span class="hidden">Yes, these hexes also count as Water for your abilities and perks.</span>

+**Scenario 77** <span class="hidden">Even if the Fish King is reduced to 0 hp in a single attack, you must resolve section 131.2, and he is not considered dead unless he is still at 0 hp after that section resolves.
+Do not resolve other sections based on the boss's health unless it is still under those thresholds after the section resolves.
+The same holds for all similar sections in this scenario that are resolved based on the boss's health thresholds; you cannot trigger more than one at a time, and you cannot skip any.</span>

 **Scenario 78** - <span class="hidden">First Printing Errata repeated here - Change the Map Layout image, flipping 13-D and 13-B in that image (and also flipping 13-B in the map depiction on the intro page).
 Do not change the door positions on entering new rooms.</span>